 Detective Fortune by ELA Games drops you into a noir crime-board world of shadowy streets, pistols, and brass knuckles, with the detective as the Wild and a police car as the Scatter.
 The main hook is the Cash Prize mechanic, where landing Wilds alongside criminal symbols lets you collect their values for extra wins.
 Free spins are triggered by Scatters and build on this feature through a progression system that rewards additional Wilds and increases potential payouts during the round.
 Overall, it’s a feature-driven pokie with a strong theme and a clear win-chasing structure, best suited to players who enjoy interactive bonus mechanics over simple spin-and-win gameplay.

 Three jackpots, but only one way to chase them — that's the heart of Wolf Treasure.
-Everything revolves around through the Money Respin: land 6 or more Money symbols, the reels lock to spheres only, and fill all 15 to claim the Mega.
+Everything revolves around the Money Respin: land 6 or more Money symbols, the reels lock to spheres only, and fill all 15 to claim the Mega.
 There's no Buy Bonus to fast-track it, so reaching that moment takes patience and a bit of luck.
 What softens the wait is the presentation.
 IgTech leans heavily into a moonlit Wild West desert, with animal symbols breaking out of the reel frames and the wolf howling at the moon on a win.
 If you enjoy slower-paced pokies built around classic paylines and a jackpot chase, it’s a good fit; if you prefer frequent bonus triggers and layered mechanics, it may feel too simple.

 | Game developer: | BGaming |